-(iii) Technical cooperation, etc.
+(iii) Technical cooperation

-The MHLW and quarantine stations will promote technical cooperation, etc. that will contribute to the enhancement of the monitoring systems of exporting countries through information dissemination about the food hygiene control regulations of our country and through supports for the improvement of testing techniques of those countries about residual agricultural chemicals, mycotoxins and other substances.
+The MHLW and quarantine stations promote technical cooperation that contributes to the enhancement of the monitoring systems of exporting countries including through information dissemination on the food hygiene control regulations of Japan, and through providing assistance for the improvement of testing techniques of agricultural chemical residues, mycotoxins and other substances.

-(3) Promotion of voluntary hygiene controls by importers
+(3) Promotion of voluntary safety management by importers

 Paragraph 1, Article 8 of the Food Safety Basic Act stipulates that food business operators, including importers, shall be responsible for taking necessary measures to ensure food safety at each stage of the food supply chain based on the recognition that they bear the primary responsibility for ensuring food safety.
-Also, Paragraph 1, Article 3 of the Act stipulates that food business operators, including importers, are required to take necessary measures under their own responsibilities such as the acquisition of necessary knowledge and technology, ensuring the safety of raw materials and the implementation of voluntary inspections to ensure the safety of imported foods.
+Paragraph 1, Article 3 of the Act also stipulates that food business operators, including importers, are required to take necessary measures under their own responsibilities such as the acquisition of necessary knowledge and technology, ensuring the safety of raw materials and the implementation of voluntary inspections to ensure the safety of imported foods.

-In light of these requirements, quarantine stations will promote voluntary hygiene controls among importers through the following guidance and measures with an aim to prevent violations of the Act before they occur.
+In light of these requirements, quarantine stations promote voluntary safety management among importers through the following guidance and measures to prevent violations of the Act and to ensure import notifications are made appropriately.